 Finally, here’s the biggest misconception: If I just work harder, I will make more money.
 No, not really.
 If you push a go-cart really fast and for a really long time, it will do GREAT for a go-cart.
 But it won’t ever come close to a rocket.
 Your lemonade stand can’t compete with a tech start-up.
 If you’re feeling like you’re on the blog treadmill when it comes to income, stop.
 Address your true income goals, and re-evaluate everything.

 Want help?
-Sign up for our Building a Thriving Blog course starting December 1st and work directly with six-figure (working on seven) blogger Christine Gilbert, who has been blogging and traveling around the world since 2008, mother to three children, 2014 Nat Geo traveler of the year and author of the Penguin Random House memoir Mother Tongue.
+Sign up for our Building a Thriving Blog course starting December 1st and work directly with six-figure (working on seven) blogger Christine Gilbert, (Registration currently closed) who has been blogging and traveling around the world since 2008, mother to three children, 2014 Nat Geo traveler of the year and author of the Penguin Random House memoir Mother Tongue.